ChrisWhealy/MartianRobots/README.md

 FRRFLLFFRRFLL
 ```

-Would generate `3 3 N LOST` because to move north from location `(3,3)` causes the robot to drop off the edge of the world.
-(And as we know, here be monsters...)
+Would generate `3 3 N LOST`.
+The above instructions will bring the robot to `(3,3)` at which point it will attempt to move north and consequently drop off the edge of the world - and as we know, here be monsters...

+The robot is now lost, and prints its last known location and heading followed by the word `LOST`, hence `3 3 N LOST`.

 Robots only know that a move is dangerous if a previous robot died by performing the same move.
 Such events should be recorded so that other robots can ignore that instruction and stay alive.